 Avoid Strong Ingredients

-When your skin is recovering from a professional treatment, harsh or abrasive ingredients can do more harm than good.
+When your skin is recovering from professional treatment, harsh or abrasive ingredients can do more harm than good.
 This includes those in your daily cosmetics; avoid using them for a few days after your laser session.
 Doing so can also provide the perfect opportunity for your skin to breathe freely and fully.

 Enjoy a Balanced Diet